Hezbollah confirms its leader Hassan Nasrallah was killed in an Israeli airstrike

 The Lebanese Health Ministry said six people were killed and 91 injured in the strikes, which leveled six apartment buildings.
 Ali Karki, the commander of Hezbollah’s Southern Front and other commanders were also killed, the Israeli military said.

+Iran announced Saturday that a prominent general in its paramilitary Revolutionary Guard sanctioned by the U.S. died in the same airstrike.
+Abbas Nilforushan, 58, who the U.S. identified as the deputy commander for operations in the Guard, was killed Friday, Iran’s state-run IRNA news agency reported.

 Lt.
-Col. Nadav Shoshani, an army spokesperson, said the airstrike was based on years of tracking Nasrallah along with “real time information” that made it viable.
-He declined to say what munitions were used in the strike or provide an estimate on civilian deaths, only saying that Israel takes measures to avoid civilians whenever possible and clears strikes ahead of time with intelligence and legal experts.
+Col. Nadav Shoshani, an Israeli army spokesperson, said the airstrike was based on years of tracking Nasrallah along with “real time information” that made it viable.
+He declined to say what munitions were used in the strike or provide an estimate on civilian deaths, only saying that Israel takes measures to avoid civilians whenever possible.

 The Palestinian militant group Hamas in a statement issued condolences to its ally, Hezbollah.
 Nasrallah frequently described launching rockets against northern Israel as a “support front” for Hamas and Palestinians in Gaza.

-“History has proven that the resistance ... whenever its leaders die as martyrs, will be succeeded on the same path by a generation of leaders who are more valiant, stronger and more determined to continue the confrontation,” the Hamas statement said.

-It added that “assassinations will only increase the resistance in Lebanon and Palestine in determination and resolve.”
+It said that “assassinations will only increase the resistance in Lebanon and Palestine in determination and resolve.”

-Immediately after the official confirmation from Hezbollah, people starting firing in the air in Beirut and other areas of the country, to mourn Nasrallah's death.
-Some were protesting that he was killed because of his support for the war in Gaza.
+Immediately after the confirmation from Hezbollah, people starting firing in the air in Beirut and other areas of the country, to mourn Nasrallah’s death.
 “Wish it was our kids, not you, Sayyid!” said one woman, using an honorific title for Nasrallah, as she clutched her baby in the western city of Baabda.

+News of Nasrallah’s killing sent a shockwave through Lebanon’s only international airport, where hundreds of Lebanese were scrambling to leave the country despite limited flights.
+Some travelers were in tears.
+Others were on the phone with relatives in disbelief.
+One woman screamed on the phone, “No!
+It was just an announcement!
+No, he didn’t die!”

 Israel has vowed to step up pressure on Hezbollah until it halts its attacks that have displaced tens of thousands of Israelis from communities near the Lebanese border.
 The recent fighting has also displaced more than 200,000 Lebanese in the past week, according to the United Nations.